noccu/umamusu-translate/tl-progress.md

 term | meaning
 --- | ---
 Not listed | No progress
-Transferring | Translation exists elsewhere and is in the process, or planned to be, imported In progress | Translation work is planned, ongoing, or only part is translated (possibly with no work ongoing) Complete | All the relevant content is available in English Finished | Content satisfies this project's translation standards and style guide (to come)
+Transferring | Translation exists elsewhere and is in the process, or planned to be, imported (progress noted) In progress | Translation work is planned, ongoing, or only part is translated (possibly with no work ongoing) Complete | All the relevant content is available in English Finished | Content satisfies this project's translation standards and style guide (to come)